Contact Info

 Students must take one course from three of the following seven distribution areas.

-Note to Clinical Science Students: Please see the Clinical Science Program Handbook for more specific guidelines regarding which courses should be used to fulfill distribution areas for the clinical science program.
+Note to Clinical Science Students: Please consult the Clinical Science Program Handbook for more specific guidelines regarding which courses should be used to fulfill distribution areas for the clinical science program.

 Social and Personality Psychology